byu-dml/d3m-analytics/README.md

     `DATA_ROOT` is the base directory where all the package's DB dumps, DB extracts, caches, and other files are/will be stored.
 Defaults to the current directory.

+Note: When contributing to this repo, there are additional steps to take.
+See the "Contributing" section below.

 ## Usage

 ### Query the Database